storybookjs/react-native/addons/knobs/README.md

 ### files

-Allows you to get a value from a file input from the user.
+It allows you to get a value from a file input from the user.

 ```js
 import { files } from '@storybook/addon-knobs';